NSF Engineering Research Center for Advanced Technologies for the Preservation of Biological Systems (ATP-Bio)

 Ethics & Public Policy (EPP) | Ethics & Public Policy Panel (EP3)

 The Ethics & Public Policy (EPP) component of this Center will work with Center researchers and an Ethics & Public Policy Panel (EP3) comprised of multidisciplinary national experts in ethics and policy.
-They will build an integrated and interdisciplinary program of ethics and policy analysis to achieve the following.
+They will build an integrated and interdisciplinary program of ethics & policy analysis to support research and development of ATP-Bio’s technology for public benefit:

 Follow media coverage of ATP-Bio